Bob Knight, legendary Indiana college basketball coach, dies at 83

 "We will continue to celebrate his life and remember him, today and forever as a beloved Husband, Father, Coach, and Friend," his family wrote.

-There was no word on a cause of death.
+There was no word on the cause of death.
 Knight had been briefly hospitalized earlier this year, according to CBS Sports.

 Knight, known for his fiery demeanor, coached the Indiana Hoosiers from 1971 until his controversial firing in 2000, leading the team to three NCAA titles in the 1970s and 1980s and five Final Four appearances.

-After his departure from Indiana, he spent seven seasons at Texas Tech, resigning after the 2007-08 season.
+After he departed from Indiana, he spent seven seasons at Texas Tech, resigning after the 2007-08 season.

 for more features.